 Two tools are available to help businesses and industry easily report their recycling activities.
 Local government recycling coordinators are strongly encouraged to promote the use of these tools to collect data and provide a more accurate picture of the recycling activities in their county or municipality.

 Collection of data can be either completed on-line (which requires the business to register and enter their data on the Internet) or through a fillable Word document.
 Depending on the size of the business may dictate which method is easiest for the business.

-For those companies that are not able to (or do not want to) use the Web-based program, local government recycling coordinators are encouraged to request recycling data from businesses through this fillable Word document.
+For those companies that are not able to (or do not want to) use the Web-based program, local government recycling coordinators are encouraged to request recycling data from businesses through this fillable PDF.
 A copy of a sample letter is available that can be used when trying to solicit recycling data from businesses using the fillable Word document.
 This method of data collection requires the coordinator to still enter the information into the Re-TRAC Connect system.
 The Commercial/Institution and Industrial Suveys in Re-TRAC will remain open until November 1, 2013.

 For more information about reporting, please contact the Office at 1-800-768-7348.